Our Computer Science Program

 Programming Competitions

-The School of Computer Science and Technology sends several teams of students to compete in the Northern Michigan University (NMU) Invitation Programming Contest and the prestigious Association for Computer Machinery (ACM) International Collegiate Programming Contest.
+The Faculty of Computer Science and Technology sends several teams of students to compete in the Northern Michigan University (NMU) Invitation Programming Contest and the prestigious Association for Computer Machinery (ACM) International Collegiate Programming Contest.
 These competitions expose students to real life computer programming problems and the reality of working around tight deadlines.

 8 / 8